nkdAgility/NKDAgility.com/site/content/resources/blog/2012/2012-10-20-cleanworkspacepackagetempdir-error-in-team-foundation-build-2012/index.md

 resourceType: blog
 slug: cleanworkspacepackagetempdir-error-in-team-foundation-build-2012
 aliases:
   - /blog/cleanworkspacepackagetempdir-error-in-team-foundation-build-2012
 tags:
   - azure
   - infrastructure
   - mvc
   - puzzles
   - tfs-build
   - tfs
   - tfs2012
   - tools
   - visual-studio
   - vs2010
   - web
 categories:
   - problems-and-puzzles
-coverImage: metro-problem-icon-6-6.png
+preview: metro-problem-icon-6-6.png
 ---

 When you execute a build of a MVC3 or MVC2 project from 2010 in Team Foundation Build 2012 you get an error of “The target ‘CleanWorkspacePackageTempDir’ does not exist in the project”.